 Instruction is inclusive of subject matter content and course offerings.
 Patterns of instructional organization will be determined by a qualified School Administrator and teaching team.
 AHCS will assure students meet the school standards with the state common core and educational thoroughness standards as a minimum.
-This includes special instruction that allows Limited-English Proficient students (See Also, Appendix L) to participate successfully in all aspects of the school's curriculum and keep up with other students in the standard education program.
-It also includes special learning opportunities for accelerated students (See Also, Appendix K), and students with disabilities.
-(See Also, Tab 3.V)
+This includes special instruction that allows Limited-English Proficient students to participate successfully in all aspects of the school's curriculum and keep up with other students in the standard education program.
+It also includes special learning opportunities for accelerated, learning disabled students, and students with other disabilities.